 The head of the RiHub gave us a tour of the remodelled spaces and explained that the space should be contemplated in the way it appears architecturally.

 – There is an information centre at the entrance.
 It has a dual function.
 On one hand, that shall be the place where the citizens will find information on the European Capital of Culture programmes, but on the other hand the information desk will also serve as a form of living room of culture, inviting people to stay there instead of merely obtain information and go home.
 Since the space expands into its depth, it extends into professionals’ co-working space opening up as space for temporary and intermittent work of culture workers and professionals, followed by a multifunctional hall capable of hosting any discursive educational and cultural programme within the European Capital of Culture project while the gallery will be used by a part of Rijeka 2020 employees who will organise participatory programmes – Bernard Koludrović explains.

-It will be possible to use the first coworking space in Rijeka without any prior booking and there are 35 workplaces there for now.
+It will be possible to use the first coworking space in Rijeka for free without any prior booking and there are 35 workplaces there for now.
 In order to adequately address the needs of the culture workers who will use the space and who have no real working hours due to precarious nature of their work, RiHub shall be open Mondays through Saturdays, from 8 in the morning to 8 in the evening.
 These working hours are also convenient for cultural programmes which largely take places in late afternoons.

 Visit the RiHub!